 read morePlease see the meetings page for details of upcoming meetings of the Council and its committees and the business to be discussed.
 Please join us and have your say on issues that affect you.

 read moreCllr.
-Gareth Deboos has been elected by the Councillors as Town Mayor.
-He chairs meetings of the full Council and represents the Council and the town at civic functions.
-His deputy is Cllr.
-Rae Frederick.
+Rae Frederick has been elected by the Councillors as Town Mayor.
+She chairs meetings of the full Council and represents the Council and the town at civic functions.
+Her deputy is Cllr.
+Philip Day.

 read moreFor details of our skate park, children’s play areas, bookable football pitches and cricket ground and links to other local sports facilities, see here.